 2. CMX Training

 Our post Getting Started in Community Management walks brand-new managers through the building process: from listening to members, to familiarizing themselves with community strategy, to talking to other community members.
-Meanwhile, community leaders feeling lost in strategy talks can join the Fundamentals of Community Strategy for a 6-week intensive training program.
+Meanwhile, community leaders feeling lost in strategy talks can sign up for CMX Academy for a community certification.

 3. Evan Hamilton’s Blog